ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 Fire (SPITFIRE)
 ^^^^^^^^^^^^^^^^^

-[24]_The influence of fire on vegetation is estimated using the SPITFIRE model, which has been modified for use in ED following it’s original implementation in the LPJ-SPITFIRE model (:ref:`Thonicke et al. 2010<thonickeetal2010>`, :ref:`Pfeiffer et al. 2013<pfeiffer2013>`).
+The influence of fire on vegetation is estimated using the SPITFIRE model, which has been modified for use in ED following it’s original implementation in the LPJ-SPITFIRE model (:ref:`Thonicke et al. 2010<thonickeetal2010>`, :ref:`Pfeiffer et al. 2013<pfeiffer2013>`).
 This model as